Black Cube: Eliezer Fishman

 In 2019, Black Cube exposed Eliezer Fishman's hidden assets valued at around €100 million.
 Fishman, once considered one of Israel's wealthiest businessmen, was declared bankrupt in 2016.
-Black Cube secretly recorded several meetings with associates of Fishman, which led the London High Court to rule that the businessman had illicitly hidden assets and properties across Europe, mainly Germany, through legal entities, trustees, and representatives.
+Black Cube operatives, posing as business associates of an oligarch under threat of bankruptcy and in need of hiding significant funds, secretly recorded several meetings with associates of Fishman, which led the London High Court to rule that the businessman had illicitly hidden assets and properties across Europe, mainly Germany, through legal entities, trustees, and representatives and led the High court to order one of Fishman’s straw-women to transfer ‘all her powers, rights and interests in East-West UK’ to Fishman’s receiver.

 Beny Steinmetz

 In May 2020, Black Cube submitted on behalf of Beny Steinmetz evidence to a New York court that the Brazilian company Vale SA withheld critical information concerning a mining license in Guinea obtained by Steinmetz.
 During a four-month operation, Black Cube gathered recordings with Vale senior executives, who admitted that Vale assumed the mining license was obtained illegally when they entered into the contract, contradicting an arbitration award of $1.8 billion in favor of Vale.
+As a result, in February 2022 Vale dropped its lawsuit against Steinmetz seeking to enforce the award.

 Petróleos Mexicanos

 In October 2019, it was revealed that Black Cube recorded evidence of bribery and corruption of senior officials at Mexico's Petróleos Mexicanos, known as Pemex.
 The recordings were submitted as part of a lawsuit filed in 2018 by Oro Negro, a Mexican oil-field drilling company, claiming that Pemex drove Oro Negro into bankruptcy when the company refused to pay bribes.
 Black Cube recordings offer evidence of long-standing corruption in Mexico's largest state enterprise, in all levels of Pemex management up to the CEO and board.
 This evidence was additionally presented to the DOJ in their investigation into Pemex.